Contacts & FAQs

 Previous to that:

-• Applicants are to submit their application by 15 July 2022 “Early Birds” students, by 15 August 2022 for “Regular” and “Dante” students and by 30 September for “Music study programme” students and students not admitted to the degree course in medicine and surgery after taking the admission test.
+• Applicants are to submit their application by 15 July 2024 “Early Birds” students, by 15 August 2024 for “Regular” and “Dante” students and by 30 September students not admitted to the degree course in medicine and surgery after taking the admission test.

 • Applicants will receive Admission Letter and will enroll on the FY Programme through the website Universitaly, submitting a pre-enrolment request form (please, see the guide).